JiaweiZhuang/CS205_final_project/README.md

 Figure 1: Silhouette score
 </p>

 Fig 2 shows the temperature anomaly over the stratosphere for both clusters.
-The second cluster shows a substantial warming (more than 10K) than the first cluster.
+The second cluster shows a substantial warming (more than 10K) compared to the first cluster.
 <p align="center">
 <img src="Data_Analysis/figures/T.png" width="480">
 </p>